FAQs

 When I was a kid, if I dropped a Smartie on the ground I would have to drop another one so the first one wouldn’t be lonely.
 If there was only one Smartie left, I’d have to crush it so that all the little pieces could keep each other company.
 That sensitivity and compassion has stayed with me throughout my life.

-I try to show up in this work with a lot of tenderness, empathy, and presence.
+I show up in this work with tenderness, empathy, and presence — qualities that have been informed by my mindfulness practice.
 I want the people who work with me to feel extremely comfortable and at ease.
 I value professionalism, but I also recognize the immense humanity in this work – so, yes, at times I may shed some tears with you.
 I also believe in transparency, and if there’s something I’m unfamiliar with or don’t know, I’ll tell you and we can figure it out together.

 Dying is something we ought to do in community.
 As your doula, I would provide access to my network of supports and resources as needed.
 If you choose to work with me, I will be a gentle encourager, walking beside you on your path.
 And I do have a feisty streak, so don’t be surprised if a little sugar and spice shows up, too!